ThomasOldham/creature-sim/README.md

 A work-in-progress simulation in which neural-network-controlled agents ("creatures") compete to survive and reproduce.
-My goal is to see interesting adaptations evolve as creatures mutate over generations.
+I am currently working to optimize and add features to make it possible for interesting adaptations to emerge.

 Portions of the codebase are AI-generated.

 # Simulation overview

 The simulation takes place over rounds on a square-grid board.
-Each round, each creature observes its surroundings and its own state.
+On each round, each creature observes its surroundings and its own state.
 It passes that sense data to a neural network, whose output determines the creature's actions for the turn.
 Actions include moving, eating food, reproducing, and attacking other creatures.

 At the beginning of each round, food is distributed around the board, and there is a small chance of simple new creatures being spontaneously created.
 Creatures age slightly and passively consume some stored food each round.